-New Bedford and Fall River Attorney Answers Frequently Asked Questions about Real Estate and Estate Planning in Eastern Massachusetts
+New Bedford Attorney Answers Frequently Asked Questions about Real Estate and Estate Planning in Eastern Massachusetts

 You may not encounter residential real estate transactions too often in your life, and you may have never started on estate planning before, so it is natural to have questions.
 Attorney Michael T. Friar has been helping clients in these areas in eastern Massachusetts for over 20 years, so whatever questions you may have, he most likely has the answers.
-See below for answers to some frequently asked questions about real estate and estate planning in Massachusetts, and contact the Law Office of Michael T. Friar in New Bedford and Fall River with any other questions of your own.
+See below for answers to some frequently asked questions about real estate and estate planning in Massachusetts, and contact The Law Office of Michael T. Friar, P.C. in New Bedford with any other questions of your own.

 The buyer and seller both have real estate agents, and the title company is handling the closing, so why do I need a real estate attorney on top of all that?

 A. If you are buying or selling a home, you simply have too much at stake not to consult an attorney to help you with your transaction.
 Real estate agents can be very helpful, but only an attorney can give legal advice.
 And even though an agent may technically be representing you, agents still have a vested interest in the transaction that may not be exactly aligned with yours.
 Your attorney works only for you and has no other interest apart from giving you advice and representation to best meet your needs.